wayism/history/content/en/periods/ancient-mesopotamia/early-sumerian-wisdom.md

 Sumerian political thought centered on the concept of the righteous ruler who governs in harmony with divine principles.
 This was not mere political theory but reflected a deeper understanding that temporal authority must align with eternal truth.
 Kings were expected to demonstrate wisdom, justice, and concern for the welfare of all people, particularly the vulnerable.

 The Code of Ur-Nammu (c.
 2100 BCE), one of the earliest known legal codes, begins not with threats of punishment but with the king's commitment to establishing justice and protecting the weak.
 This approach—emphasizing positive moral guidance over punitive measures—echoes fundamental Wayist principles of gentle governance and moral cultivation.
+This sentiment is also reflected in the 6th BCE Wayist book, "The Soul Mirror", a set of energy management skills to govern self and society.

 ### Royal Inscriptions and Moral Philosophy